 If the manager doesn't reply to an Inform, the trap message will be resent.
 Some additional benefits are: improved error handling and improved SET commands.

 SNMPv3, the newest version of this protocol, enhances the security (64 bits).
 This version features both privacy and authentication:

-Privacy adds encryption for secure transmission of data.
-If any traps happens to be intercepted, they'll contain nothing but unintelligible characters.
+Privacy adds encryption for the secure transmission of data.
+If any traps happen to be intercepted, they'll contain nothing but unintelligible characters.
 Privacy is especially useful in applications where SNMP messages must be routed over the internet.

 If you can't afford to compromise the security of your network, SNMPv3 is the way to go about it.
 One example of an RTU that supports this third version of SNMP is the NetGuardian 832A.

 You if have SNMP v1 or v2 devices at your remotes sites, a good option would be using SNMPv3 converters.
 Some converters can handle just about any number of SNMPv1 or v2 equipment, so it's very budget-friendly.
 It's important to always make sure to choose a manufacturer that helps you build an effective system that will tackle most of your requirements at once.

 DNP stands for Distributed Network Protocol, and the DNP3 is the version 3.0 of this protocol.
 DNP3 has been designed primarily for the communication between a master station and remotes in SCADA and remote monitoring systems.
 This type of protocol is used extensively within the electrical and water utility industries.